School scheme explained - European Commission

 Each country's strategy outlines the objectives (such as an increase in fruit and vegetables consumption to meet the recommended five portions per day), the beneficiaries (e.g. children in primary schools), the products, the education activities and arrangements for the implementation of the scheme.

 Each participating country is required to monitor and evaluate the scheme.
 Monitoring reports cover each school year.
+Selected data from EU countries’ annual monitoring reports are available on the EU school fruit, vegetables and milk scheme data portal.

 The Commission does not approve the countries’ strategies, or monitoring and evaluation reports.
 It makes them public, together with providing a contact point in each country for information on how to participate and details on implementation.

-Strategies, evaluation, monitoring reports and contacts by country.
+Strategies, evaluation, monitoring reports

 The following regulations set out the EU school fruit, vegetables and milk scheme (please refer to the consolidated version of each regulation):